Cheapest-to-Deliver Collateral: A Common Factor Approach: Introduction

+In this procedure, the marginal distributions of the maximum $\max(0, q_1(t), \dots, q_N(t))$ at each time $t\in(0,T]$ are approximated by a conditionally independent model.
+This allows for direct computation of the first two moments, $\E[\max(0, q_1(t), \dots, q_N(t))]$ and $\Var[\max(0, q_1(t), \dots, q_N(t))]$, on which the second-order model is built.
+It is important to note differences to the conditional independence assumption proposed in \cite{PiterbargAntonov}.
+Here, we assume that at fixed times the components of the maximum, the collateral spreads, are conditionally independent from another. \cite{PiterbargAntonov}, however, assume conditional independence between the maximum process distributions at different times to approximate the process structure.
+In the approach presented here, this particular obstacle is treated by two different estimators, which approximate the behaviour of the maximum process along time with a standard It\^o diffusion and a mean-reverting process, respectively.

-In \Cref{sec:model}, we introduce the underlying collateral spread model and the first and second order approximations of the CTD discount factor used.
-In \Cref{sec:First-order}, a conditional independence model called the \emph{common factor approximation} is defined, which directly results in a first order estimator of the CTD discount factor. \Cref{sec:Second-order} extends this result by two types of second order estimators based on the common factor approximation. \Cref{sec:extension} and \ref{sec:appx1} outline a model extension which supports more general correlation structures between the collateral currencies.
-In \Cref{sec:example} we consider accuracy, model parameter sensitivity and speed of these first and second order approximations of the collateral choice option.
+In Section~\ref{sec:model}, we introduce the underlying collateral spread model and the first and second-order approximations of the CTD discount factor used.
+In Section~\ref{sec:First-order}, a conditional independence model called the \emph{common factor approximation} is defined, which directly results in a first order estimator of the CTD discount factor.
+Section~\ref{sec:Second-order} extends this result by two types of second-order estimators based on the common factor approximation.
+Section~\ref{sec:extension} and Appendix~\ref{sec:appx1} outline a model extension which supports more general correlation structures between the collateral currencies.
+In Section~\ref{sec:example} we consider accuracy, model parameter sensitivity, robustness in a stressed scenario and speed of these first and second-order approximations of the collateral choice option.